open-policy-agent/opa/docs/book/best-practice-identity.md

-## 2. Downloading LDAP/AD data as part of a policy bundle
+## 2. Downloading LDAP/AD data using the Bundle API

 JWTs may not be available to you.
 Or perhaps your policies require information about a user other than the one performing the action that OPA is authorizing.

 For example, suppose your policy says a resource's owner or anyone in the owner's group may modify that resource.
 When Alice tries to modify a resource she doesn't own, OPA would need to find the owner and check if Alice belongs to the same group as the owner.
 But if OPA only has Alice's JWT token, it does not know what groups the resource's owner belong to.

 In any case, another option is to replicate LDAP/AD data in bulk into OPA.
 One way to do that is through OPA's bundle feature, which periodically downloads policy bundles from a centralized server.
 Those bundles can include data as well as policy.
 If you implement the centralized server, you can include LDAP/AD data within the bundle.
 Then every time OPA gets updated policies, it gets updated LDAP/AD data too.
+You would need to integrate LDAP/AD into your bundle server--OPA does not help with that, but once it is done, OPA will pull the data out of your bundle server.

 ### Flow
 Two things happen independently with this kind of LDAP/AD integration.